n-d-w/devops-world/README.md

 # Start

 Start your new DevOps journey.
-Install bpkg and then install all your shell script using bash manager bpkg:
+Install bpkg and then install all your shell scripts using bash manager bpkg:

 ```sh
 curl -sLo- https://get.bpkg.sh | bash